imennajar/CryptoClustering/README.md

 ### Cluster Cryptocurrencies with K-means Using the PCA Data

-- Cluster the cryptocurrencies for the best value for k on the PCA data:
+- Cluster the cryptocurrencies for the best value for k on the PCA data.

 - Create a scatter plot using hvPlot.

-- Identify the impact of using fewer features to cluster the data using K-Meas.
+- Identify the impact of using fewer features to cluster the data using K-Means.

  ## Program: